-By the time the kids had found their bearings in school and I learnt how to spend my days truly solo, September was almost over.
-Still I was able to squeak in a trip to check out Cedar Point in Sandusky, Ohio with a few girlfriends.
+By the time the kids had found their bearings in school and I learned how to spend my days truly solo, September was almost over.
+Still, I was able to squeak in a trip to check out Cedar Point in Sandusky, Ohio with a few girlfriends.
 It truly is the best amusement park in the world for roller coaster lovers.

 I spent most of September promising my husband I wouldn’t travel in October but my wanderlust got the best of me and before I knew it, I had arranged a trip to California.
 I had my Pretty Woman moment at the Beverly Wilshire in L.A., found the best glamping in Yosemite and found my inner John Muir under the sequoia trees of Sequoia National Park.